 A Common Project Management Execution Mistake

 The purpose of this article is to cover a common project management execution mistake that is a little more common than you might think.
-Deliverables are covered until Things in the CONTROL part of the MPM model.
+It involves mixing nouns with verbs, or deliverables with tasks, and we really need to focus on deliverables.

 It All Starts in the Beginning